sudsho/EV_ObDetect/README.md

 # Object-Detection using EfficientDet-D2 architecture

 ## Intution
 I have used SOTA to detect the persons and cars instead of the popular choice of YOLO V3.
-So the intution is that I would freeze the entire network and just retrain the last two layers by changing the classes as person & car.EfficientDet-D2 is the final architecture.
+So the intution is that I would freeze the entire network and just retrain the last two layers by changing the classes as person & car.
+EfficientDet-D2 is the final architecture.

 ### Folder Structure
 ![image](https://user-images.githubusercontent.com/48932266/129469546-f6e739a2-29c4-4563-a648-52d6bb72ba47.png)